aws-samples/aws-serverless-workshops/Auth/9_CleanUp/README.md

 #### Remove WildRydes Backend

-1. Next, we will need to remove the *CloudFormation stack* for the API.
+1. Next, you will need to remove the *CloudFormation stack* for the API.
 This stack should be named **WildRydesBackend**.
 Once again, from the your terminal window, run:

 	```
 	aws cloudformation delete-stack --stack-name WildRydesBackend